Get

 american red nose pitbull dog

 Red Nose Pitbulls are one of two major color variations in the American Pitbull Terrier breed.
 Red Nose Pitbulls have a more earthy red or brown coat, with a warm pink or red nose.
-The Blue Nose has a cooler, blueish coat, but both have the same loving, energetic, and affectionate personality.
+The blue Pitbull has a cooler, blueish coat and a dark gray or black nose, but both have the same loving, energetic, and affectionate personality.

 Sadly, the Red Nose has gotten a bad reputation among some circles as being aggressive.
 Some places prohibit owning them altogether—more than 80 cities in Ohio, for example.